eneko/eneko.github.io/index.md

 - Swift on iOS, tvOS, macOS & Linux
 - Network integrations, REST, SOAP and GraphQL APIs
-- Database modeling
+- Database modeling (RDBMS and No-SQL)

 I am a software engineer, currently working full-time on the iOS team at [MINDBODY](https://mindbody.io) in [San Luis Obispo, California](http://visitslo.com).
-There, I get to work with other awesome folks, crafting beautiful mobile applications for our customers and their clients.
+There, I get to work with very talented people, crafting beautiful mobile applications for our clients and their customers.

 Follow me on Twitter at [@eneko](https://twitter.com/eneko), take a look at [my profile on Stack Overflow](https://stackoverflow.com/users/422288/eneko-alonso)